 Giulia Vicini - Refugee Protection and Forced Migration Studies

-Working as a teaching assistant in International and European Law at the University of Milan, she also runs a legal clinic on the protection of migrants and refugees in an LL.M.
-Programme on Sustainable Development.
-Giulia works as a barrister in Milan, primarily assisting asylum seekers before national courts, and often takes part in training programmes for professionals working in reception facilities.
+Giulia is a PhD candidate in International and European Law at the Université Paris 1 Panthéon-Sorbonne.
+She is writing a thesis on the role of the 1951 Geneva Convention relating to the status of refugees in the European asylum system.
+She is a teaching assistant in International and European Law at the University of Milan, and also runs a legal clinic on the protection of migrants and refugees in an LLM programme on sustainable development.
+Giulia works as a barrister in Milan, primarily assisting asylum seekers before national courts, and participates in training programmes for professionals working in reception facilities.

 She is author of a number of articles and book contributions in the field of EU asylum